 Treating Gout Attacks

-Your healthcare provider may prescribe a daily medication to reduce levels of uric acid.
+Your healthcare provider may prescribe a daily medicine to reduce levels of uric acid.
 Reducing your uric acid levels may help prevent gout attacks.
-Allopurinol is one commonly used medication taken daily to reduce uric acid levels.
-Other medications can help relieve pain and swelling during an acute attack.
+Allopurinol is one commonly used medicine taken daily to reduce uric acid levels.
+Other daily medicines used to reduce uric acid levels include febuxostat, lesinurad, and probencid.
+Other medicines can help relieve pain and swelling during an acute attack.
 Medicines such as NSAIDs (nonsteroidal anti-inflammatory medicines), steroids, and colchicine may be prescribed for intermittent use to relieve an acute gout attack.
-Be sure to take your medication as directed.
+Be sure to take your medicine as directed.

 What you can do